-Bakers Oven was the largest bakery chain in the UK, before it was overtaken and then acquired by Greggs.
+Bakers Oven was the largest bakery chain in Britain.

 Greggs is a fast food chain with more outlets in Britain than McDonald’s.
-Specialising in value and convenience, its principal competitors are not Pret A Manager and EAT, but burger chains and supermarkets.
-A commuter or office worker on their lunch break can get a Pret sandwich every day and not have their health suffer, and although Greggs do sell sandwiches, they are best known for “treat” food: sausage rolls, pasties, vanilla slices etc.
+Specialising in value and convenience, outlets sell sandwiches, but remain best known for “treat” food: sausage rolls, pasties, vanilla slices etc.

-Bakers Oven was a concept developed in 1976 by one of the largest British bread makers, Allied Bakeries, itself a subsidiary of Associated British Foods, owners of Twinings, Silver Spoon sugar and Ryvita.
+Bakers Oven was a concept developed in 1976 by one of the largest British bread makers, Allied Bakeries.
 Allied Bakeries also owned other bakery chain fascias, with names such as City Bakeries, Martins and Strathdee, and boasted of operating a store on almost every British high street.
-ABF owned many prime high street sites; a legacy of acquiring local bakeries.
+ABF owned many prime high street sites; a legacy of local bakery chain acquisitions.
 They had first attempted to create a nationwide bakery chain in 1968 with the Lite Bite shops.

 The claim that the first Bakers Oven was located in Barnard Castle, Durham is untrue.
 The location was previously operated by Carricks, a Newcastle upon Tyne bakery chain. and it was not rebranded to the Bakers Oven name until 1989.

 Bakers Oven rode the rise in demand for healthier bread in the late 1980s, although it never matched the quality of genuine bakers’ produce.
-It became the largest bakery chain in the UK, however by the early 1990s it began to consistently lose money, and around 100 stores were divested.
-Bakers Oven blamed the rise of supermarket bread sales for its struggles (ignoring the fact that Greggs continued to grow).
+It became the largest bakery chain in the UK, however by the early 1990s it had began to consistently lose money.
+After 100 stores were divested, Bakers Oven blamed the rise of supermarket bread sales for its struggles.

 The UK’s third largest bakery chain, Three Cooks, was also owned by a large British bread manufacturer, RHM (formerly Rank Hovis McDougall).
 The acquisition of Gladdings of Coventry took RHM to 300 outlets by the early 1990s.